.

 Understanding the Steering

-Out of the three, Fork Trail arguably tells us the most about how a bicycle will steer.
-But let’s start with the head tube angle.
+Of these, the trail is often the most telling when it comes to how a bike will steer.
+But let’s begin with the head tube angle.

 Head Tube Angle